eloquently/eloquently.github.io/_posts/2016-06-05-interview-prep-05-trees.md

 #### Pre-order Traversal

-In a pre-order traversal, the algorithm first traverses the left sub-tree, then visits the root, then traverses the right subtree.
+In a pre-order traversal, the algorithm first visits the root, then traverses the left sub-tree, then traverses the right subtree.

 Write an algorithm `preorder()` that does a pre-order traversal printing each node's data given one parameter: the root node of the tree (`root`).

-For the small tree, your algorithm should print out `213` (separated by newlines).
+For the small tree, your algorithm should print out `123` (separated by newlines).

-For the large tree, your algorithm should print `26413590`.
+For the large tree, your algorithm should print `16243950`.

-If the parameter is ever `undefined` the function exit by returning `undefined`.
+If the parameter is ever `undefined`, the function can exit by returning `undefined`.

 Run your traversals with lines like this at the end of your program: